pulumi/docs/content/blog/codegen-learnings/index.md

 Unfortunately, this isn't always the final step of the process.
 Despite our best efforts, the code produced by the LLM will not always be correct.

 At this point, it's worth pondering what "correct code" means.
-The generated program might have following problems:
+The generated program might have the following problems:

 - It might be syntactically or semantically incorrect, i.e. it might not compile or fail to typecheck.
-- It might fail at runtime - for example if refers to a non-existing resource, a region and so on.
+- It might fail at runtime - for example by referring to a non-existing resource, a region and so on.
-- It might run "successfully" but not do what the user intended - either because the user did not express themselves clearly or because their request was misunderstood.
+- It might run "successfully" but not do what the user intended - either because the user did not express themselves clearly or because the request was misunderstood.
-- Finally, the code might run and do exactly what the user wants, but the user's intent leads to an undesired outcome, for example a loss of an asset or a security vulnerability.
+- Finally, the code might run and do exactly what the user wants, but lead to an undesired outcome, for example loss of an asset, or a security vulnerability.

-Most of these problems can be solved but many solutions go well outside of the domain of code generation.
-The first of these problems can be addressed by the approach known as "self-debugging": we try to typecheck the generated program, and if it doesn't compile, feed the errors back into the prompt and ask the LLM to try again.
+Solutions to many of these problems go well beyond the domain of code generation.

+However, the first of these problems can be addressed by the approach known as "self-debugging".
+We try to typecheck the generated program, and if it doesn't compile, feed the errors back into the prompt and ask the LLM to try again.
 We repeat the process until the program typechecks, or until the final number of iterations has been reached.

-In our experience with Pulumi code generator, many generated TypeScript programs that fail to typecheck contain only a few errors, and can be fixed in one or two self-debug iterations.
+In our experience with Pulumi code generator, many generated TypeScript programs that fail to typecheck contain only a few errors, and can be fixed in one or two self-debugging iterations.

 Monitoring these typechecking errors in production can also provide valuable insight into the quality of the RAG, and even suggest specific solutions.
 For example, failure to typecheck a member-access expression is a likely indicator of a missing type schema (a recall problem), or a "wrong" schema brought in by an irrelevant document (a precision problem).